KI establishes resource teams for support during the COVID-19 pandemic

 - to support the KI management with the measures it takes and with internal communication

-- to evaluate requests from China and other countries affected by the pandemic
+- to evaluate requests from other countries affected by the pandemic

-- if the pandemic escalates, to collaborate with hospitals/the healthcare sectors/Region Stockholm to whatever extent is necessary
+- to collaborate with hospitals/the healthcare sectors/Region Stockholm and national authorities to whatever extent is necessary

 - to identify the experts in the field at KI and how KI can put its collective knowledge to societal use.